friends-ce-3-group/capstone-documentation/README.md

 <img src="images/image-cloudfront-security-groups.png" width="250">

-AWS Cloudfront distribution was set up with the ALB, S3 buckets, and API Gateway resources as the origin.
-The intention is to only allow access to these resources from Cloudfront.
-For example, S3 buckets should not be public and APIs should only called from Cloudfront hostnames.
-Cloudfront also serves as a Content Delivery Network to allow content to be cached at the edge so that end-users can experience faster access to our website content.
+AWS CloudFront distribution was set up with the ALB, S3 buckets, and API Gateway resources as the origin.
+The intention is to only allow access to these resources from CloudFront.
+For example, S3 buckets should not be public and APIs should only called from CloudFront hostnames.
+CloudFront also serves as a Content Delivery Network to allow content to be cached at the edge so that end-users can experience faster access to our website content.

 #### AWS WAF, Shield, and Captcha